mathilde-ritman/mathilde-ritman/README.md

 I'm Mathilde Ritman, a climate physicist and PhD Reseracher at the University of Oxford.

-I'm interested in:
+I love all things weather and climate.
+Currently, I'm most interested in research related to:

 - Clouds and radiation
 - Climate extremes
 - Local weather and climate phenomena

-I use:
+I work with large and unwieldy datasets and statistical and data science tools, namely:
 - Satellite data and remote sensing
 - High-resolution climate models
 - Machine and deep learning